 How Does Airbnb Work in the UK?
 Booking, Fees & Rules

 Planning a UK getaway or thinking about hosting?
-We know navigating Airbnb’s booking system, fees, and changing regulations can feel overwhelming.
+We know navigating Airbnb’s booking system, fees, and rapidly changing regulations can feel overwhelming — especially with major rule changes landing in 2026.

-Airbnb works by connecting hosts and guests through its platform, charging guests around 14% in service fees and hosts 3% per booking, whilst requiring compliance with local UK rules, including London’s 90-day limit and Scotland’s mandatory licensing system.
+Airbnb works by connecting hosts and guests through its platform, charging guests around 14% in service fees and hosts 3% per booking, whilst requiring compliance with UK rules that are changing significantly in 2026 — including a new mandatory national registration scheme in England, London’s 90-day limit across all platforms, and Scotland’s mandatory licensing system.

-In this comprehensive guide, we’ll walk you through exactly how to book stays, understand all the fees involved, and navigate the essential UK regulations that affect both hosts and guests in 2025.
+In this comprehensive guide, we walk you through exactly how to book stays, understand all the fees involved, and navigate the updated UK regulations that affect both hosts and guests in 2026.

 What is Airbnb and How Does It Operate in the UK?